longhorn-rocketry/photic/README.md

 This library interfaces best with Arduino microcontrollers, but is abstract enough that it can be applied in any C++ stack.

-**Disclaimer: This library is a work-in-progress, and several components are pending flight testing.**

 ---

-### Launch Day is Tomorrow, We Have No Software and I'm Not Lars Blackmore; Send Help
+### Launch Day is Tomorrow, We Have No Software and I'm Not Lars Blackmore

 Import all of Photonic with a single line: